-- Finally healthy after sitting out the 2006 season following knee surgery, Faatagi would be in the mix for playing time at guard, but he has not been able to become eligible academically.
-He still may in time to see some action this season. - He missed the early part of fall camp while finishing up summer classes.
+- Finally healthy after sitting out the 2006 season following knee surgery, Faatagi would be in the mix for playing time at guard, but he has not been able to become eligible academically. - He missed the early part of fall camp while finishing up summer classes.